Intent-Bound Defense Engagement

 by Nick Clark | Published April 25, 2026

 Defense engagement under intent-bound execution proceeds against structurally-recorded operator intent rather than against unstructured commands.
-The intent primitive provides the architectural substrate for meaningful-human-control doctrine.
+The operator-intent primitive provides the architectural substrate that meaningful-human-control doctrine, DoD Directive 3000.09, Additional Protocol I obligations of distinction and proportionality, and Article 36 weapons-review processes have all assumed but never structurally received.

 What This Application Specifies